Caesarea Maritima: Archaeology and reconstruction

-Roman and Byzantine administrative palace

 A large compound, located in the archaeologists' Area CC, in the first insula of the Roman and Byzantine city south of the Crusader wall and close to the sea, along the decumanus, was in use as the Roman praetorium of the equestrian fiscal procurator, and then became the seat of the Byzantine governor.
 It contained a basilica with an apse, where magistrates would have sat, for the structure was used as a hall of justice, as fragments of inscriptions detailing the fees that court clerks might claim attest.

-Roman mosaic (2nd–3rd c.
-CE)

 A rare, colorful mosaic dating from the 2nd-3rd century CE was uncovered in 2018, in the Caesarea National Park near a Crusader bridge.
 It contains the image of three male figures wearing togas, geometric patterns, as well as a largely damaged inscription in Greek.
 It is one of the few extant examples of mosaics from that specific time period in Israel.
 The mosaic measures 3.5 × 8 meters and is, according to its excavators, "of a rare high quality" comparable to that of Israel's finest examples.